Joseph Strauss (engineer): Early life and education

 Strauss was born in Cincinnati, Ohio to an artistic family of German Jewish ancestry.
 His mother was a pianist, and his father, Raphael Strauss, was a writer and painter.
 He graduated from the University of Cincinnati in 1892 with a degree in civil engineering.
-He served as both class poet and class president, and was a brother of the Sigma Alpha Epsilon fraternity.
+He served as both class poet and class president, and was a member of the famed Ohio Epsilon chapter of Sigma Alpha Epsilon fraternity.

 Strauss had many hobbies, including poetry.
 After completion of the Golden Gate Bridge, he returned to his passion of poetry and wrote his most recognizable poem, "The Mighty Task is Done".
-He also wrote "The Redwoods", and his "Sequoia" can still be purchased by tourists visiting the California redwoods.
+He also wrote "The Redwoods," which appeared on postcards.

 He died in Los Angeles one year after the Golden Gate Bridge's completion.
 His statue, the Joseph Strauss Memorial, can be seen on the San Francisco side of the bridge.
 He is interred at Forest Lawn Memorial Park in Glendale.